eqmvii/eve-simple-price-checker/README.md

 # Eve-Prices

-A simple application that pulls select market data from the Eve: Online API and displays it in React
+A Node/React application that pulls select market data from the EVE Online API.

+The original version was a learning project for the EVE API that just displayed mineral prices, and was ugly/verbose.
+It has since been udpated to include search and persistent quickbar features that are somewhat less terrible.

 See it live: https://prices-eve.herokuapp.com

+Made from my react/express starter which in turn was made from create-react-app.
+Those readme files are below.

 _______